mauromazzei/TD-Madrid-Object-Detection/README.md

 ![Cover Image](cover.png)
 Demo: https://vimeo.com/436011202

-Done with a custom ML app communicating TouchDesigner project that interpolate data in realtime.
+Done with a custom ML app communicating with a TouchDesigner project that interpolates data in realtime.
-All the datas are shared between the processes by
+All datas are shared between the processes by
 - Spout for texture sharing (tnx to [Spiral Technica](https://github.com/spiraltechnica) for makin it possible)
 - OSC for data analysis results